SimplifyMyCloud/gcp-logging-generator/README.md

 # GCP Ops-Agent Log Generator

 This project provides a streamlined way to test the Google Cloud Operations Agent (ops-agent) by automatically generating various log types on Google Compute Engine (GCE) VMs.
-The image is built using Packer and includes scripts that continuously generate structured, plain text, and error logs that are captured and processed by the ops-agent.
+The image is built using Packer and includes a Go application that continuously generates structured, plain text, and error logs that are captured and processed by the ops-agent.

 ## Overview

 The Google Cloud Operations Agent collects system metrics and application logs from your VMs, making them available for analysis in Google Cloud Logging and Monitoring.
-This project helps you test and validate your ops-agent configuration by generating predictable log patterns.
+This project helps you test and validate your ops-agent configuration by generating predictable log patterns that can be monitored in your GCP environment.

 ## Features